rkrieger/docpad-plugin-scheduling/README.md

 The document will not be rendered until after midnight on the 1st January 2259.

-**NOTE:** The default is that files will not be scheduled in development so that you can preview your output files, you can change this in the configuration below.

 ## Configuration

 There are two main configuration options